iamnaveenpaul/website/_posts/2019-11-21-evereything-you-should-know-about-js-variables.md

 **Naming it what it is**

 It sounds simple, but to think what exact information is going to be assigned to this variable and how will the variable help me.
-Try to avoid single characters like p, i, e and use whole meaningful names, and a good text editor is always there for you to autocomplete.
+Try to avoid single characters like `p`, `i`, `e` and use whole meaningful names, and a good text editor is always there for you to autocomplete.

 **Reserved Words**

-Note that there are some reserved words in JS, like var, boolean, abstract.
+Note that there are some reserved words in JS, like `var`, `boolean`, `abstract`.
 Check them all [here](https://www.w3schools.com/js/js_reserved.asp).

 **Final Thoughts**